smoeding/puppet-sendmail/README.md

 ##### `version_id`

-The version id string included in the sendmail.mc file.
-This has no practical meaning other than having a used defined identifier in the file.
+The version id string included in the `sendmail.mc` file.
+This has no practical meaning other than having a user defined identifier in the file.
 Default value: undef.

 ##### `msp_host`